pingcap/docs-cn/system-variables.md

 - Persists to cluster: Yes
 - Applies to hint [SET_VAR](/optimizer-hints.md#set_varvar_namevar_value): No
 - Default value: `OFF`
-- This variable is used to control whether to enable the [TiDB backend task distributed execution framework](/tidb-distributed-execution-framework.md).
-After the framework is enabled, backend tasks such as DDL and import will be distributedly executed and completed by multiple TiDB nodes in the cluster.
+- This variable is used to control whether to enable the [TiDB Distributed eXecution Framework (DXF)](/tidb-distributed-execution-framework.md).
+After the framework is enabled, the DXF tasks such as DDL and import will be distributedly executed and completed by multiple TiDB nodes in the cluster.
-- Starting from TiDB v7.1.0, the framework supports distributedly executing the [`ADD INDEX`](/sql-statements/sql-statement-add-index.md) statement for partitioned tables.
+- Starting from TiDB v7.1.0, the DXF supports distributedly executing the [`ADD INDEX`](/sql-statements/sql-statement-add-index.md) statement for partitioned tables.
-- Starting from TiDB v7.2.0, the framework supports distributedly executing the [`IMPORT INTO`](https://docs.pingcap.com/tidb/v7.2/sql-statement-import-into) statement for import jobs of TiDB Self-Hosted.
+- Starting from TiDB v7.2.0, the DXF supports distributedly executing the [`IMPORT INTO`](https://docs.pingcap.com/tidb/v7.2/sql-statement-import-into) statement for import jobs of TiDB Self-Hosted.
 For TiDB Cloud, the `IMPORT INTO` statement is not applicable.
 - This variable is renamed from `tidb_ddl_distribute_reorg`.

 ### tidb_cloud_storage_uri <span class="version-mark">New in v7.4.0</span>